 Client-only tags are client-initiated tags that servers MUST attach as-is

-to any relevant event relayed to other clients.
+to any relevant message relayed to other clients.
 A client-only tag is prefixed

 with a plus sign (

 +) and otherwise conforms to the format specified in

 Client-only tags MUST be relayed on

 NOTICE messages, and MAY be relayed on other messages.

 Any server-initiated tags attached to messages MUST be included before client-only tags to prevent them from being pushed outside of the byte limit.